diegocastro1087/diegocastro1087/readme.md

 ### Front-end Web Developer (Junior)
--  I'm studying javascript at the moment, any help and tips on my projects are welcome
+- I'm studying javascript at the moment, any help and tips on my repositories are welcome

 ##